Last Updated on November 6, 2025 by shawnshealth

 One thing that traditional fitness programs fail to address is how stress and adrenaline affect the body.
 In a true survival situation, stress levels soar, and your body reacts differently under extreme pressure.
 Fitness is not just about physical strength; it’s about how well you can perform under stress.
 Your muscles may not work as effectively when you’re overwhelmed by fear, adrenaline, or panic.

 A good thing to occasionally incorporate into your workout routine is some pressure.
-Time yourself to get over that next hill in 5 minutes or you have to sing the Battle Hym of the Republic at Thanksgiving while wearing your jalapeno boxer briefs and sandals in front of Aunt Ethel (you know that won’t end well).
+Time yourself to get over that next hill in 5 minutes or you have to sing the Battle Hymn of the Republic at Thanksgiving while wearing your jalapeno boxer briefs and sandals in front of Aunt Ethel (you know that won’t end well).

 4. Lack of Variety in Workouts